Islam-Made-Easy/islam_made_easy/assets/md/intro.md

      the Qurān fifteen years before they did what they did.
 And be aware of these desires (i.e. innovations) which cause enmity and hatred among the people.’
 He said: ‘So I narrated it (i.e. these words) to Al-Hasan, so he said: ‘He has spoken the truth and given a good advice.’
 And I narrated it to Hafsah bint Sīrīn, so she said: ‘O my son, have you narrated this to Muhammad (ibn Sīrīn)?’
      So I said: ‘No.’ So she said: ‘Then narrate it to him.’’
-And Muhammad ibn Al-Hasan said: ‘The sign of the one whom Allāh wants good for is: Traversing this Path: The Book of Allāh, the Sunan of the Messenger of Allāh (ﷺ), the Sunan (i.e. narrations) from his Companions (رضي‬ الله عنه‬) and those who followed them in goodness, and that which the aimmah (leaders) of the Muslims in all countries were upon, until the end of what there was of scholars.
+And Muhammad ibn Al-Hasan said: ‘The sign of the one whom Allāh wants good for is: Traversing this Path: The Book of Allāh, the Sunan of the Messenger of Allāh (ﷺ), the Sunan (i.e. narrations) from his Companions (رضي‬ الله عنم‬) and those who followed them in goodness, and that which the aimmah (leaders) of the Muslims in all countries were upon, until the end of what there was of scholars.
 Such as Al-Awzā’ī, Sufyān Ath-Thawrī, Mālik ibn Anas, Ash-Shāfi’ī, Ahmad ibn Hanbal, Al-Qāsim ibn Salām, and whoever were upon the same path as them.
 And avoiding every madhhab (way, path, opinion) which these scholars have criticized."* (Ash-Sharī’ah by Al-Ājurrī 1/301)